Supporting Inuit children

 Each province and territory has a regional focal point to support applicants in accessing the Inuit Child First Initiative.
 Please submit your request for Inuit children to Indigenous Services Canada though the regional focal point for your province or territory.
 Your regional focal point for the Inuit Child First Initiative also supports Jordan's Principle, which follows a similar set of process steps.
 The process outlined below for the Inuit Child First Initiative is tailored specifically to Inuit children, and your regional focal point can provide further information and help you submit a request.

-The Government of Canada is working with Inuit partners, provinces and territories to develop a long-term Inuit-specific approach to help better address the unique health, social and education needs of Inuit children.
+The Government of Canada is working with Inuit partners to develop a long-term Inuit-specific approach to help better address the unique health, social and education needs of Inuit children.

 To submit a request